This article was last updated on January 2nd, 2021

 8. Seeds (Chia and Flax)

-Chia seeds have a peculiar attribute that allows them to thicken and swell up when added to water or any other liquid form such as coconut milk or soy milk.
+Chia seeds have a particular attribute that allows them to thicken and swell up when added to water or any other liquid form such as coconut milk or soy milk.

 Both chia seeds and flax seeds are used as egg substitutes, especially in desserts and tarts.